Guide to Sperm Improvement

 Exercise and sperm health

 Approximately a quarter of Americans live a sedentary lifestyle, meaning they don’t regularly engage in physical activity and have jobs that involve lots of sitting.
-We know that a sedentary lifestyle has a negative impact on fertility (in addition to many other elements of overall health), and that regular exercise is associated with improved sperm health.
+We know that a sedentary lifestyle is associated with a negative impact on fertility (in addition to many other elements of overall health), and that regular exercise is associated with improved sperm health.

-In one study of sperm donors, those who spent more time engaging in physical activity had increased progressive motility (20).
-In another, physically active men were shown to have improved sperm motility and morphology as well as healthier hormone profiles for fertility (including higher levels of testosterone, the hormone which drives the male reproductive system) when compared to their more sedentary counterparts (17).
+In one study of sperm donors, those who spent more time engaging in physical activity had increased progressive motility.
+In another, physically active men were shown to have improved sperm motility and morphology as well as healthier hormone profiles for fertility (including higher levels of testosterone, the hormone which drives the male reproductive system) when compared to their more sedentary counterparts.

 Exercising for sperm improvement

-Embarking on an exercise routine can have a remarkable improvement on sperm health.
-One study demonstrated that a 16-week aerobic training program, consisting of hour-long workouts on a treadmill three times a week, improved the sperm count, motility and normal morphology of obese patients (19).
-It’s been shown that exercise can improve sperm parameters significantly in as little as a few months.
+Embarking on a regular exercise routine may have a remarkable improvement on your sperm health.
+One study demonstrated that a 16-week aerobic training program, consisting of hour-long workouts on a treadmill three times a week, lead to improvement in the sperm count, motility and normal morphology of obese patients.
+It’s been shown in some studies that exercise can improve sperm parameters significantly in as little as a few months.

 What type of exercise is best for sperm improvement?
-In one study, men who practiced physical activities such as cycling, running, or swimming for more than 2 hours per occasion at least 3 times per week had better sperm motility and morphology, and lower levels of dead or dying sperm in their semen samples (16).
+In one study, men who practiced physical activities such running or swimming at least 3 times per week had better sperm motility and morphology, and lower levels of dead or dying sperm in their semen samples.

 Another study measured the sperm improvement impact of several exercise regimens: